-By Dr Jane Williams & Dr Tessa Grigg
+Written by Dr Jane Williams, Dr Tessa Grigg and Bindy Cummings

 While modern conveniences provide parents with lots of ‘containers’ into which babies can be placed, these very containers, which are seemingly designed to simplify our lives and protect our children can actually be preventing our babies from getting the very important sensory-motor experiences that promote healthy development.